Platformus/Platformus-Docs/introduction/index.rst

 and it is totally separated from its representation, so you can represent it using the views, API, or any other way you want.

+It can run on Linux, Mac, and Windows (also is can run on Azure cloud).
+It supports different storage types (PostgreSQL, SQLite, SQL Server, Azure SQL Database).
+It is modular, multilingual and multicultural.
+And it is open-source and absolutely free.

 Data Model
 ----------